tBuLi/kingdon/docs/usage.rst

 Calling the decorated :code:`myfunc` has the benefit that all the numerical computation is done in one single call, instead of doing each binary operation individually.
 This has the benefit that all the (expensive) python boilerplate code is called only once.
-Moreover, one can use :code:`@alg.register(symbolic=True)` to symbolically optimize the expression, similar to how `kingdon`'s default binary operators work.
+Moreover, one can use :code:`@alg.compile(symbolic=True)` to symbolically optimize the expression, similar to how `kingdon`'s default binary operators work.
 As we have seen above in the CSE section, this can result in significant performance improvements.
 Afterall, the fastest computation is one you do not have to do.